tpwo/pyzet/README.md

 Also, remember that paths cannot include env variables, but you can use `~` to point to your `$HOME` directory.

-For the sake of this readme, we assume that your repo setting will be under `~/zet`.

-You can have multiple repos, and only a single config file, because there is `--repo` flag that you can always set to point to a custom repo (and possibly, create an alias that includes it).
-If this flag is used, the setting from YAML is ignored.

 An example correct config file:

     repo: ~/zet
     editor: /usr/bin/vim
     git: /usr/bin/git

-If you're on Linux (or Git Bash on Windows), you can use the commands:

-    mkdir -p ~/.config/pyzet
-    pyzet sample-config > ~/.config/pyzet/pyzet.yaml

-to create required folders and a copy of the above correct config file into the default location.
+You can always display a sample config using `pyzet sample-config` command.

+### Support for multiple ZK repos

+You can have multiple repos, and only a single config file, because there is `--repo` flag that you can always set to point to a custom repo (and possibly, create an alias that includes it).
+If `--repo` flag is used, the setting from YAML is ignored.

 ## Supported editors